 Having represented and litigated hundreds of cases involving complex healthcare issues including the False Claims Act, Stark, Anti-Kickback, HIPAA, Anti-Trust, reimbursement, produce recalls and FDA regulatory matters, Mr. Ruggio can quickly assess the relevant regulatory issues.
 With this insight he can develop the best course of action for his clients.

-As a former Department of Justice prosecutor and Assistant United States Attorney, he brings vast insight on the most effective White Collar criminal and civil strategy for clients facing major investigations and prosecutions in this regard.
+As a former Department of Justice prosecutor and Assistant United States Attorney, Mr. Ruggio brings vast insight on the most effective white-collar criminal and civil strategy for clients facing major investigations and prosecutions in this regard.

-Mr. Ruggio is also representing clients on the cutting edge developments in telehealth and blockchain Healthcare technology.
-Both of these areas are creating a transformation and disruption in the entire healthcare service community.
-In this regard he serves as an Adjunct Professor of Law at the University of Pittsburgh Law School teaching the first Blockchain Healthcare course at a law school.
+Mr. Ruggio is also representing clients on cutting-edge developments in telehealth, AI, and blockchain Healthcare technology.
+These areas are creating a transformation and disruption in the entire healthcare service community.
+In this regard, he serves as an Adjunct Professor of Law at the University of Pittsburgh Law School teaching the first Blockchain Healthcare course at a law school.

 - Catholic Charities